eunseon02/DynOSAM/README.md

   - Integrates new observations into the graph and updates it accordingly.
   - It creates an `Acccessor` object which is used externally to extract and interact with the internal representation.

 - [`Accessor`](./dynosam/include/dynosam/backend/Accessor.hpp) defines the interface between the derived `Formulation` and the backend modules and facilitates the extraction and conversion of variables into a format that aligns with backend expectations.
-This format is specified in our paper as $\mathbf{O}_k$.
+This format is specified in our paper as $\mathcal{O}_k$.

 Each formulation will need to derive from `Formulation` and define their own `Accessor`.
 The two formulations discussed in our paper are implemented as
   - [`WorldMotionFormulation`](./dynosam/include/dynosam/backend/rgbd/WorldMotionEstimator.hpp)